kpcyrd/acme-redirect/README.md

 # Status

-I'm using this in production since summer 2020.
+I'm using this in production since summer 2020 (northern hemisphere, around May).

 # Development